Yghtso/DBlusBlus/docs/DEVELOPMENT.md

 ## Linux package installation

 Package names vary by distribution.
 Install packages that provide the conceptual requirements in the table above.
-The package names here are examples for the Arch-derived environment used for validation, not project or architecture requirements.
+The names below are an Arch-family example, not project or architecture requirements.

-Read-only `pacman` package metadata verified these package names:
+On Arch-family distributions, the corresponding package names are:

 | Capability | Arch-family package |
 |---|---|